Pioneer Valley

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Pioneer Valley has nine active public transport stops operating, all of which are bus stops.
+Pioneer Valley has nine active public transport stops, all of which are bus stops.
 These stops are served by one route in total, offering 20 weekly passenger trips combined.
-Residents have limited access to transport, with an average distance of 4513 meters to the nearest stop.
+Transport accessibility is limited, with residents on average located 4513 meters from the nearest stop.

-The service frequency is two trips per day across all routes, equating to about two weekly trips per individual stop.
+The service frequency averages two trips per day across all routes, equating to approximately two weekly trips per individual stop.

 Frequently Asked Questions - Transport